MAT in World Language EducationWorld Language Education website

-Boston University’s Master of Arts in Teaching (MAT) for Modern Foreign Language Education prepares you to become a teacher of Arabic, French, Mandarin Chinese, or Spanish, leading to Initial teaching licensure at the 5-12 grade level.
+Boston University’s Master of Arts in Teaching (MAT) in Modern Foreign Language Education prepares you to become a teacher of Arabic, French, Mandarin Chinese, or Spanish, leading to Initial teaching licensure at the 5-12 grade level.

 The MAT in Modern Foreign Language Education is designed for individuals who either:

 - Have a strong background in Arabic, French, Mandarin Chinese, or Spanish and are seeking a teaching license for the first time, or